Introduction

 square" to S as the seed.

-Note: The seed must be a non-zero positive number
+Note: The seed must be a non-zero positive number.

-and should be between 1 and S. If the seed is far
+If the seed is far

 away from the square root being calculated, the